jhanvikamani/SQL-Power-BI-Clothify/README.md

 CREATED TABLE :

-  1.Customer - it contain customer details which includes customerID, name, email, address, phone-no, gender, age <br>
+  1. Customer - it contain customer details which includes customerID, name, email, address, phone-no, gender, age <br>
-  2.Distributor - it contain distributor details which includes DistributorID, Name, Email, Address, Phone-No, Gender, Age <br>
+  2. Distributor - it contain distributor details which includes DistributorID, Name, Email, Address, Phone-No, Gender, Age <br>
-  3.Order Table - it contain order details which includes orderID, order date, customerID, status, order-no, total amount <br>
+  3. Order Table - it contain order details which includes orderID, order date, customerID, status, order-no, total amount <br>
-  4.Product Category - it contain details of product category which includes categoryID, name <br>
+  4. Product Category - it contain details of product category which includes categoryID, name <br>
-  5.Product - it contains details of product which includes productID, product name, description, price, distributorID, categoryID <br>
+  5. Product - it contains details of product which includes productID, product name, description, price, distributorID, categoryID <br>
-  6.Inventory - it contains details of inventory which includes InventoryID, ProductID, Quantity <br>
+  6. Inventory - it contains details of inventory which includes InventoryID, ProductID, Quantity <br>
-  7.Order Item - it contains details of all order items which includes orderitemID, orderitem quantity, price, orderID, productID <br>
+  7. Order Item - it contains details of all order items which includes orderitemID, orderitem quantity, price, orderID, productID <br>
-  8.Payment - it contains details of payment made by customer inculding tax amount which includes paymentID, payment date, amount, orderID, customerID <br>
+  8. Payment - it contains details of payment made by customer inculding tax amount which includes paymentID, payment date, amount, orderID, customerID <br>

 INSERTED RECORDS

 PERFORMED ANALYSIS:

-A.CUSTOMER
+CUSTOMER
        How many customers are there in total? <br>
        How many customers are male and female? <br>
        what is the average age of all the female customer? <br>